tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 )
 ```

-Here, we are off-loading alot of the functionality to our **actions**.
-Because these are pure JavaScript untangled with our UI, it makes both the functionality and the components easier to reason about and test.
-What **redux-thunk** allows us to do is to dispatch asynchronous actions -- our fetch of the user's session id in local storage, and then our API call to login the user. **Thunk** achieves this by allowing our actions to return an asynchronous function.
+Here, we are offloading a lot of the functionality to our **actions**.
+Because these are pure JavaScript functions untangled with our UI, it makes both the functionality and the components easier to reason about and test.
+What **redux-thunk** allows us to do is to dispatch asynchronous actions -- to fetch the user's session id in local storage, and then call our API to log in the user. **Thunk** achieves this by allowing our actions to return an asynchronous function.
 If this overly confusing, then stick with the previous strategy of performing the asynchronous actions in the container or component.
 This is definitely a more nuanced point of using Redux.

 Notice how simpler our rendering component is, and how much easier to reason it is?
 That is the beauty of Redux.
 We also are passing less **props** to the child components.
 This means that we have to **connect** the child components wherever we need to update our **user** object.
 This is mainly in **Login.js**, **Register.js**, and  **ProfileView.js**.
 Here's a brief look at what that would look like: